Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing

-which is the first constraint in $[P.2]$ where instead of the $p_i$'s we have considered the maximum power value $P_T$, we get the inequality (\ref{feasibility}), which is a sufficient condition ensuring the existence of a non-empty feasible set.
+which is the first constraint in $[P.2]$ where instead of the $p_i$'s we have considered the maximum power value $P_T$, we get the inequality (\ref{feasibility}), which is a sufficient condition for the existence of a nonempty feasible set.

 We proceed now in proving point (b).
-As said before, problem $[P.2]$ is not convex due to the concavity of the objective function with respect to the power allocation vector.
+As said before, problem $[P.2]$ is nonconvex.
 However, let us consider the change of variables

-$\forall\; i=1,\ldots,{\rm card}(I_c)$.
+$\forall\; i=1,\ldots,{\rm card}(\mathcal{E}_e^c)$.
 Relation (\ref{var_change}) is a one to one mapping such that it is always possible to find uniquely the variable $p_i$ from $t_i$ and viceversa.
 Thus, using (\ref{var_change}), the optimization problem in $[P.2]$ becomes equivalent to the following problem (see \cite[p.
 130]{Boyd}):

-where $\bt_c=[t_1,\ldots,t_{{\rm card}(I_c)}]^T$, and $T_{\max}=\log(1+aP_T)$.
+where $\bt_c=[t_1,\ldots,t_{{\rm card}(\mathcal{E}^c_e)}]^T$, and $T_{\max}=\log(1+aP_T)$.
 It is now straightforward to check the convexity of the optimization set, which is given by the intersection of convex sets.
 We now have to prove the strict convexity of the objective function.
 Let us define

 where $N''_{i}=N'_{i}/a>0$.
 Since the function in (\ref{obj_function}) is separable in the optimization variables, its Hessian is a diagonal matrix.
 Thus, to show the strict convexity of function (\ref{obj_function}), it is sufficient to prove that each diagonal element of the Hessian matrix is strictly positive inside the optimization set.
 Let us consider the $i$-th component.
 The second order partial derivative is given by